Tephaany/neuron_translate/README.md

 ## Synopsis

-Neuron to translate sentence with google API
+This is a Neuron to translate a sentence with Google API.

 ## Installation